 A decline of more than 20% in the value of the euro against the U.S. dollar is bolstering the competitiveness of Airbus and other European aerospace manufacturers while eroding a pricing advantage that a weak dollar has provided to Boeing Co. and U.S. suppliers for several years.
 Concerns about the financial health of Greece and other members of the 16-country euro zone pushed the currency below $1.20 last week—its lowest level in more than four years—down from $1.50 in late 2009.
 The ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Weaker Euro Could Strengthen Airbus".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Weaker Euro Could Strengthen Airbus".